-Dr. Ulrike Al-Khamis of Aga Khan Museum in Toronto on Islamic Art, Transformation & Connecting Cultures
+Dr. Ulrike Al-Khamis of Aga Khan Musem in Toronto on Islamic Art, Transformation & Connecting Cultures

 The Aga Khan Museum in Toronto offers unique insights and new perspectives into Islamic civilizations and the cultural threads that bind us all together.
 Director of Collections and Public Programs Dr. Ulrike Al-Khamishas has over 20 years of experience as a curator and senior advisor for museum and cultural projects, including roles with the National Museums of Scotland and Glasglow.
 More recently Ulrike served as Co-Director at the Sharjah Museum of Islamic Civilization as well as Senior Strategic Advisor to the Sharjah Museums Department in the United Arab Emirates.

 As Director of Collections and Public Programs, Ulrike is responsible for overseeing all of the Museum’s activities related to collection management, academic research, exhibitions, public programming, and performing arts initiatives.
 The aim of the museum is to offer "unique insights and new perspectives" into Islamic civilizations and to act as a catalyst for mutual understanding and tolerance.
 The museum works to use education, research, and collaboration to foster dialogue between groups of people.

 The museum features rotating exhibits to showcase the artistic achievements of Muslim civilizations, choosing from over 200 objects from the Museum's Permanent Collection.
 These works of art reflect a broad range of artistic styles and pieces, like manuscipts or ceramics.